Paxa/postbird/README.md

 * Content tab reload
 * Reload tables if running query with "Drop table" or "Create table"
+* auto load tables if database selected when connecting to db

 Your API client has been registered.
 Name